alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

     Add the following lines to the ``requirements.txt`` file.

         whitenoise==1.0.6  #manages static assets
-        dj-database-url==0.3.0 #grabs environment variables and dumps them into a Django settings file waitress==0.8.9 #a pure python WSGI server that is a replacement for gunicorn
+        waitress==0.8.9 #a pure python WSGI server that is a replacement for gunicorn

 4. Edit your `wsgi.py` file.